EelcoV/RasterTool/doc/Build and Install.md

 1. XCode.
 Not essential, but useful and free.
 MacOS only.
 2. filepp (http://www-users.york.ac.uk/%7Edm26/filepp/).
 If not available, the standard C-Preprocessor can be used.

-There is one build scripts for the server.
+There is one build script for the server.
 From the root of the Raster tools project, run 'script/preprocess-server.sh'.
 This will create a 'server' directory under the 'build' directory containing all the server files.

 You will need a web server that can handle PHP.
 Place all files in a directory that is accessible by the web server.
 All files require read-permission.
 The webserver requires write-permission on the directory 'public_group/SharedProjects'.